 If you encounter an issue with wireless charging, reset your iPhone 13.
-To do this, press and release Volume up, press and release volume down, and then hold down the power button until the phone shuts off.
+To do this, press and release the volume up button, press and release the volume down button, and then hold down the power button until the phone shuts off.
 Turn the device back on and see if charging works normally.

 If you’re using an iPhone case to store credit cards or security passes, you’ll want to remove those before charging your phone.
 You also might try taking your case off and try charging your iPhone 13 that way.